Teyras/MT/text/chapters/240_scheduling_evaluation.md

 waiting times for each queue manager (as depicted in Figure
 \ref{lb-rel-wait-time-histogram}).
-In these, we have noticed that using the imprecise estimator causes an increase in cases with very large relative waiting times for `single_spt`.
+In these, we have noticed that using the imprecise estimator causes an increase in cases with very large relative waiting times for `1/spt/`.
 The other algorithms that employ processing time estimation do not seem to be affected in any notable way.
-In the case of `multi_ll` and `multi_rand2`, this could be caused by the larger estimation errors being compensated for by other jobs with better estimates in each queue.
+In the case of `n/ll/` and `n/rand2/`, this could be caused by the larger estimation errors being compensated for by other jobs with better estimates in each queue.
-It is difficult to find an explanation in the case of `single_edf` and `oagm`.
-We hypothesize that `oagm` is not as reliant on processing time estimation because it also uses other metrics to order the job queue.
-The results for `single_edf` should probably be attributed to coincidence.
+It is difficult to find an explanation in the case of `1/edf/` and `1/oagm/`.
+We hypothesize that `1/oagm/` is not as reliant on processing time estimation because it also uses other metrics to order the job queue.
+The results for `1/edf/` should probably be attributed to coincidence.

 The last subject of our evaluation were the makespans (total time it takes to process a workload) of the individual queue managers.
 A selection of comparison plots can be seen in Figure \ref{lb-makespans}.
 In most workloads, the queue managers exhibit very similar makespans.
-An exception to this trend are the `multi_ll_imprecise` and `multi_rand2_imprecise`, whose makespans are longer.
+An exception to this trend are the `n/ll/imprecise` and `n/rand2/imprecise`, whose makespans are longer.
 A plausible explanation of this is that they fail to balance the load on the individual workers due to not being able to estimate the length of their queues well enough.
-In some cases, longer makespans can be observed for `multi_rand2_oracle` too, probably because of its inherent randomness.
+In some cases, longer makespans can be observed for `n/rand2/oracle` as well, probably because of its inherent randomness.

 It is worth noting that using the imprecise estimator does not seem to affect the makespan of queue managers that maintain a single queue nearly as much.
 It